-IN PREPARATION FOR THE 2012/13 SEASON, Swansea City’s then-kit manufacturers Adidas opted to make a slight deviation from the club’s most traditional colour combination, choosing to partner their invariant white canvas with a trim not black but instead gold.
+In preparation for the 2012/13 Premier League season, Swansea City’s kit manufacturers Adidas opted to make a slight deviation from the club’s most traditional colour combination, choosing to partner their invariant white canvas with a trim not black but instead gold.

 That seemingly innocuous aesthetic choice lends a hand to the absurd theory that perhaps those responsible for the kit design knew long before anybody else just what the season held in store for the Swans and the new recruit who would lead them to historic heights.